Date: 10 July 2016. Moby-Cool a/c

 baking.
 You can cut it with scissors.

-First though you need to
+First though I needed to

 figure out how to cut the 15' length.
 I wanted to maximize the

 number of layers insulating my hood.
 Plus I was determined to

 Professional Grade Duct Tape,

 I have 15' to work with.
 That is 180" of material.